 - Life skills training.
 Monthly group meeting training will be conducted and reinforced through monthly household visits by program animators.
 There will be 10-12 training modules that will be provided over the course of the first 12 months of training.
 This cycle will be repeated in the cohort's second year to further encourage memorization of the topics and ultimately behaviour change. - Environmental Management Training.
 Participants will receive climate change and environmental awareness training.
 This will educate them on the impact of climate change; the importance of, and how to, sustainably manage their surrounding natural environment.
 Participants will learn how to recognise degraded, vulnerable soil; what measures can be taken to reduce vulnerability; and how their livelihoods will benefit. - Business Skills Training.
 The AF will support UTSS to provide participants with business skills training.
 Building climate change resilience is not only confined to sustainable environmental management also teaching rural poor how to manage their business finances and invest and diversify their income so as not to depend on climate vulnerable soils.
 This will be a short course covering basic principles that will be provided jointly with the Livelihood Technical Skills training.
 Participants will also be given a 'participant book' in which they develop a simplified business plan.
 Animators will provide on-going support and training to participants to complete this plan during home visits. - Livelihoods Technical Training.
 Participants that receive alternative IGAs, (see output 1.2.3) will first receive technical livelihoods training.
 This training should take place within one month before the participants receiving the grant.
 The training will equip participants with the technical skills necessary to properly manage and grow their livelihoods in an environmentally sustainable fashion.
 A refresher training will be provided to participants 12 months after the initial training.
 A technical training should take approximately 2-3 days and consist of 20-30 participants.
 These trainings will take place at a central location, for instance a UTSS centre.
-The exact duration and contents of this training will be developed by CRDA once appropriate forms of climate-proofed alternative incomes have been identified.
-Animators will also receive this training so they can properly monitor IGAs and provide basic advice to participants on IGA management when conducting home visits.

-&lt;sup>19 Refer to annex 3 for more detailed information on the GALS methodology
+20 Refer to annex 3 for more detailed information on the GALS methodology